Meet Our Team

 Houssem Aouididi, Board President

-Houssem is a father to two beautiful boys, one of whom is proud to be an AMAANA student.
+Houssem Aouididi is a father to two beautiful boys, one of whom is proud to be an AMAANA student.
 Houssem is the Chief Financial Officer of a national live entertainment firm and the CEO of his own finance firm.
 Houssem’s impressive work resume, certifications, and education are outshined only by his values, emotional intelligence, and passion for education and bettering himself and the organizations he believes in.
 When not volunteering as Board President of AMAANA, or working as a CFO, or on his own businesses, he’s chasing around his sons, dreaming of the sparkling blue coasts of his native Tunisia, and trying new food pop-ups with his family.

 Email: president@laamaana.com